williamrjackson/UnityScriptingUtilities/README.md

   - Convert inches into Unity Units.

 ## Bezier Path Editor
-Editor scripts to create paths. `MapToCurve` includs a tween to follow paths over a duration using a speed curve.
+Editor scripts to create paths. `MapToCurve` includes a tween to follow paths over a duration using a speed curve.

 ![Path](PathFollowerExample.gif)